Strophox/tetro-tui/README.md

 1. Keep players from stalling / force players to make a choice eventually.
 2. Give players enough flexibility to manipulate the piece even if it's on the ground.
-3. Force players to *react/input faster* on higher levels, as speed is supposed to increase.
+3. Force players to *react/input faster* on faster levels, as speed is supposed to increase.
 4. Implement all these limitations as naturally/simply as possible.

 So I started looking and deciding which locking system to implement;